aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

 ### `MarkerManager`

+This `MarkerManager` class will handle syncing the benches we maintain in state with the markers we display on our map.
+By maintaining references to our markers, we can add/remove them from the map more easily.

 * Create a new file `marker_manager.js`; it should live in your `util` folder.
 * In this file, create and export a new class, `MarkerManager`.
 * Define the constructor method to accept a map, and then create `map` and `markers`